grafana/mimir/pkg/scheduler/DESIGN.md

 These properties are used to place the request into a queue at a leaf node.
-A request from `tenant-1` which is expected to only utilize ingesters will be enqueued at the leaf node reached by the path `root -> ingester -> tenant-1`.
+A request from `tenant-1` which is expected to only utilize ingesters will be enqueued at the leaf node with path `root -> ingester -> tenant-1`.

 ### Dequeuing from the Tree Queue

-On dequeue, we perform a depth-first search of the tree structure to select a leaf node to dequeue from.
+On dequeue, we perform a depth-first search of the tree to select a leaf node to dequeue from.
 Each of the two non-leaf levels of the tree uses a different algorithm to select the next child node.

 1. At the root node level, one algorithm selects one of four possible query component child nodes.
-1. At query component level, the other algorithm attempts to select a tenant-specific child node.
+2. At query component level, the other algorithm attempts to select a tenant-specific child node.
    1. due to tenant-querier shuffle sharding, it is possible that none of the tenant nodes can be selected for dequeuing for the current querier.
-1. If a tenant node is selected, the search dequeues from it as it has reached a leaf node.
+3. If a tenant node is selected, the search dequeues from it, as it has reached a leaf node.
-1. If no tenant node is selected, the search returns back up to the root node level and selects the next query component child node to continue the search from.
+4. If no tenant node is selected, the search returns back up to the root node level and selects the next query component child node to continue the search from.

 ### Diagram: Dequeue Decision Tree (Full)